xiayuhuazhang/Python-deep-learning-code/README.md

-# this is change
+# this is for keras practice
-I AM NOT SURE
+have fun